 Face-to-face check-ins usually aren’t required, as students work from remote locations such as their homes to complete coursework.

 Because of these characteristics, you can follow the self-blend model’s implementation steps to offer these classes.
-Just be sure a designated teacher can answer in-person questions and act a resource.
+Just be sure a designated teacher can answer in-person questions and act as a resource.

 Example of the online driver model:

 A growing number of schools have online classes from kindergarten to grade 12, or offer entire curricula through the web.

 For example, K12 is an organization that provides online resources to traditional classrooms and establishes virtual public schools across the United States.
 Teachers use digital tools to guide lessons and customize content for different students, also acting as a resource to answer questions and provide other forms of support.

 As students become increasingly used to and interested in online instruction, this model of blended learning should steadily grow in popularity.

 Blended classrooms have been proven to help students improve their comprehension of various subjects.
 But what about students who are coming to school as blank slates?

 It turns out blended learning can help students as early on as Kindergarten!

 In her class, students worked in groups or sometimes individually with online software to learn curriculum based concepts.
 Meanwhile, Gossett was able to float between all of her students to answer any questions.